-The parties shall draw up a special agreement determining the subject of the dispute and the details of procedure.
+The Parties shall draw up a special agreement determining the subject of the dispute and the procedure to be followed.

-In the absence of sufficient particulars in the special agreement as to the points indicated in the previous Article, the provisions of the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes shall apply so far as is necessary.
+Failing adequate indications or stipulations in the special agreement regarding the points referred to in the previous Article, the procedure followed shall be that laid down in the Hague Convention of October 18, 1907, for the Pacific Settlement of International Disputes, as far as this may be necessary.

-Failing the conclusion of a special agreement within a period of three months from the date on which the tribunal was constituted, the dispute may be brought before the tribunal by an application by one or other party.
+Failing the conclusion of a special agreement within a period of three months from the date on which the Tribunal was constituted, the dispute may be brought before the Tribunal by an application by one or other Party.

-If nothing is laid down in the special agreement or no special agreement has been made, the tribunal shall apply the rules in regard to the substance of the dispute indicated in Article 38 of the Statute of the Permanent Court of International Justice.
-In so far as there exist no such rules applicable to the dispute, the tribunal shall decide ex aequo et bono.
+If nothing is laid down in the special agreement or no special agreement has been made, the Tribunal shall apply the rules in regard to the substance of the dispute indicated in Article 38 of the Statute of the Permanent Court of International Justice.
+In so far as there exists no such rule applicable to the dispute, the Tribunal shall decide ex aequo et bono.